Jacqueline Cahill CEO – The Canadian Continence Foundation.

-She has held the position as Executive Director of The Canadian Continence Foundation (TCCF) since 2005.
+She has held the position as CEO of The Canadian Continence Foundation (TCCF) since 2005.
 During this period the Foundation has not only increased in national recognition as “The Patient Voice” for those living with incontinence it has also put this taboo condition on “the map” as a chronic condition which can be treated and often cured.

 To this end, Jacqueline has been successful in harnessing government’s attention through Access to Treatment and Reimbursement advocacy initiatives, as well as forming a National Incontinence Coalition, comprising of Canadian Patient Organizations representing those living with incontinence.